West Acton tube station

-West Acton is a London Underground station between Ealing Broadway and North Acton on the Ealing Broadway branch of the Central line, and is its only intermediate station.
+West Acton is a London Underground station in West Acton, London.
+It is on the Ealing Broadway branch of the Central line, between Ealing Broadway and North Acton stations.
+It is its only intermediate station in the branch.
 The station is a Grade II listed building.
-It is located in West Acton in Travelcard Zone 3.
-The station is close to North Ealing tube station on the Piccadilly line, 550 metres away at the western end of Queens Drive.
+It is located in London fare zone 3.
+The station is close to North Ealing station on the Piccadilly line, 550 metres away at the western end of Queens Drive.